-Lastly, this module will discuss ‘Interest Rate Futures (IFR)’, which I think is a very exciting space.
+Lastly, this module will discuss ‘Interest Rate Futures (IFR)’, which I think is an inspiring space.
 The discussion would deal with topics related to RBI’s borrowing pattern, issuance of sovereign bonds, listing on NSE, and eventually trading them.
 Based on how we progress, we can even touch topics related to bond trading and bond trading strategies.

-As you see, we have some really interesting stuff lined up.
-I believe this’ll be a great learning experience for you, and me!
+As you see, we have some fascinating stuff lined up.
+I believe this will be a great learning experience for you, and me!

 Please note, the prerequisites for this course –

-The above mentioned topics are absolutely essential before learning about currencies.
+The above-mentioned topics are essential before learning about currencies.
 I’d suggest you brush up these topics before proceeding.

-Let’s now begin this module by discussing few basics about currencies.
+Let’s now begin this module by discussing a few basics about currencies.

 1.2 – Currency (in)equality

 I had recently been to Austria with my family on vacation.
-As you can imagine, the country is extremely beautiful.
-It was my daughter’s first visit to Europe and she was in complete awe.
+As you can imagine, the country is wonderful.
+It was my daughter’s first visit to Europe, and she was in complete awe.
 Needless to say, she was attracted to all the small little stores selling pretty little things.
 On one of the days while we were there, she forcibly took me to this toy store she spotted off the street, and I knew I was in for trouble.
-After spending about 5-10 minutes scanning through the shop, she finally picked up a colorful wooden caterpillar, and she wanted me to buy her that.
-It looked really nice, and I was willing to buy her that, until I saw the price!
+After spending about 5-10 minutes scanning through the shop, she finally picked up a colourful wooden caterpillar, and she wanted me to buy her that.
+It looked really nice, and I was willing to buy her that until I saw the price!
 The wooden caterpillar had a 25 Euro price tag.
 I thought I’d negotiate with her and buy her something else.

-However this got me thinking – why isn’t one Euro or for that matter one Dollar equal to one Rupee?
-More generally why isn’t one unit of currency belonging to country A equivalent to another unit of currency belonging to country B?
-I understand this may sound very basic and some of you may already know the answer, but I think it is very important to discuss this and understand why the inequality between currencies exists.
+However, this got me thinking – why isn’t one Euro or for that matter, one Dollar equal to one Rupee?
+More generally, why isn’t one unit of currency belonging to country A equivalent to another unit of currency belonging to country B?
+I understand this may sound very basic, and some of you may already know the answer.
+Still, I think it is essential to discuss this and understand why the inequality between currencies exists.
 After all, it is this inequality which allows us to trade the currency pairs.

 Stage 1 – The Barter era